netscaler/netscaler-k8s-ingress-controller/docs/support-matrix.md

 | Docker| 11.1 and later |
 | [CRI-O](https://cri-o.io)| 13.0–47.103 and later|

-## Support matrix for cloud native solution components
+git## Support matrix for cloud native solution components

 The following matrix provides information on compatibility between the different components of the cloud native solution offered by Citrix.